flare891/rmslow/Drawings/Eva/Search/README.md

 PathParameter = {query}
 ```
 * Sends the raw ICQL query to the Catalog Service; translation of the query occurs there, based on whether the query is going to our own store or an external one.
 * The respective queries are run against both our own Catalog store, and an external Customer Catalog store.
+(Should probably break these out into a separate section for Catalog Service)
 * Results are returned with both a status and a record array.

 ### Search Index